open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### SumObserver

-`SumObserver` is the asynchronous instrument corresponding to `Counter`, used to capture a monotonic sum.
+`SumObserver` is the asynchronous instrument corresponding to `Counter`, used to capture a monotonic sum with `Observe(sum)`.
 "Sum" appears in the name to remind users that it is used to capture sums directly.
 Use a `SumObserver` to capture any value that starts at zero and rises throughout the process lifetime and never falls.

 Example uses for `SumObserver`.
 - capture process user/system CPU seconds